Gallie83/PP1-Afterlife/Testing.md

 # Testing
 ## Code Validation
 The Afterlife site has be throughly tested.
 All the code has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-Minor errors were found on the home and inspiration pages.
+Minor errors were found on the home page.
 After a fix and retest, no errors occured for either.

 The HTML validator results for each page are below: